One of the first questions people ask before bringing home a family milk cow is simple:

 Final Thoughts

-A cow that gives more than you can use becomes a burden.
+A cow that produces more than you can use quickly becomes a burden.

-A cow that fits your rhythm becomes part of it.
+A cow that fits your daily rhythm becomes part of it.

 FAQ